Christina Gómez

 • B.A.
 University of Chicago

 • M.B.A.
-University of Chicago, Booth School
+Chicago Booth, University of Chicago Booth School of Business

 • Ph.D.
 Harvard University